melezhik/swat/README2.md

         # bar
         bar value

-Writting generator code there is no limit for you!
+Writing generator code there is no limit for you!
 Use any code you want with only requirement - it should return array reference.

     What about to validate web application content with sqlite database entries?